flutter/website/src/add-to-app/android/project-setup.md

 Android Studio supports add-to-app flows on Android Studio 2022.1 or later with version 42 or later of the [Flutter plugin][] for IntelliJ.
-The Android Studio integration only supports integrating using a source code Gradle subproject.
+The Android Studio integration requires a source code Gradle subproject.

 1. Open your Android project in Android Studio.